Rola Saad (producer): Celebrity Duets

 Celebrity duets is a reality television show based on the American reality show Celebrity Duets.
 It combines celebrities from different parts of the Arab world and professional singers in a weekly elimination competition in front of specialized judges.

 Splash

 This show premiering for the first time in the Middle-East.
 It gathers various celebrities, from different domains, and they compete in different aquatic sports and games as diving and swimming.
 The stars are accompanied by an international group specialized in aquatic synchronized swimming shows.

 Miss Lebanon

+The Miss Lebanon beauty pageant takes place annually, in which contestants compete in a swimsuit, evening gown and question round of competition.
+The contestant with the highest overall score is crowned as Miss Lebanon, and is sent to represent Lebanon at Miss Universe and Miss World.